 The Quiet year, a game by Buried Without Ceremony, written by Avery Alder, is a map-drawing game, a game that leads you to draw and modify the map of the environment in which the game will take place.
 But this is actually only the tip of the iceberg.

-The author, Avery Alder, is already well known for titles like Monster hearts e Dream Askew, which we also played in the prima and in second edition of the Genderplay.
+The author, Avery Alder, is already well known for titles like Monster hearts e Dream Askew, which we also played in the before purchasing, and in second edition of the Genderplay.
 Dream Askewin particular, it explores the vicissitudes of a community in a post-apocalyptic environment, focusing on queer issues.

 The Quiet year it is meant for oneshot.
 A game will last about 2-4 hours, during which we will live the efforts of a community that tries to rebuild a semblance of normalcy after the collapse of civilization and societies as they were known.